MOVACT/voteswiper-api/README.md

 ## How to contribute

-We appreciate any contribution and feedback.
+We appreciate any feedback.
 Feel free to open an issue if you find errors or use the discussion board if you'd like to suggest new features.
-You can also contribute code directly by opening a pull request.
-If you want to implement a new feature, please open a discussion first to see if we would merge it.

 ## Security Bugs